 Some studies show CBD doesn’t have any negative effects on the liver.

 Which is true?
 Is CBD bad for your liver?

 Today you’ll get a review of the studies that looked at the effects of CBD on the liver…

 So you can make up your own mind on what potential risks using CBD may pose for the liver.

 CBD gets metabolized by the liver in two phases (1):

 - In phase 1, the cytochrome P450 enzyme system starts breaking down the CBD into different metabolites like 7-COOH-CBD;

-- In phase 2, these metabolites are combined with glucuronic acid to form more water-soluble compounds which enable fecal and urinary excretion by the kidneys.
+- In phase 2, these metabolites are combined with glucuronic acid to form more water-soluble compounds.
+Water-soluble compounds enable fecal and urinary excretion by the kidneys.

 Broadly speaking, the metabolization process of CBD doesn’t differ from other compounds that get metabolized by the liver.

-In some cases, this metabolization process of compounds by the liver can cause damage to the liver.
+In some cases, the metabolization process of compounds by the liver can cause damage to the liver.